 I finally bypassed that bit of annoyance by moving up to Northern California just outside of the Bay Area.
-It’s a 2-4 hour drive into the office, but still better than all the hassles of air travel.
-Until, of course, I got laid off – which is just one of the really interesting things that has happened to me this year, in addition to 3 weeks in Spain, 10 days in Chile, and a broken ankle.
+It was a 2-4 hour drive into the office, but still better than all the hassles of air travel.
+Until, of course, I got laid off – which is just one of the really interesting things that has happened to me this year, in addition to 3 weeks in Spain, 10 days in Chile, a broken ankle, a smash & grab at home, and eye surgery during which I woke up (completely).

 What we discovered in our trip to Spain, is that the merger between the hotel giants Marriott and Ritz Carlton (and all their many associated brands), is no different than any other large travel company merger.
 It’s a mess.